Keith Chegwin: Early career

-Career
+Presenting and later career

-In the mid 1970s, Chegwin moved away from acting, becoming a household name presenting programmes such as Multi-Coloured Swap Shop (1976–82), Cheggers Plays Pop (1978–86) and, in the 1980s, Saturday Superstore.
+In the mid-1970s, Chegwin moved away from acting, becoming a household name presenting programmes such as Multi-Coloured Swap Shop (1976–82), Cheggers Plays Pop (1978–86) and, in the 1980s, Saturday Superstore.
 As Brown Sauce, he and Swap Shop co-presenters Noel Edmonds and Maggie Philbin released the pop single "I Wanna Be a Winner", which reached number 15 in January 1982, and a follow-up single as the Saucers called "Spring Has Sprung".
 On Swap Shop and Superstore, he was featured in outside broadcasts; on Swap Shop they were called Swaparama, appearing at outdoor venues around Britain, where he helped children swap their toys.
 On Superstore, Chegwin had a similar role.

 Chegwin was known for his off-the-cuff ad-lib style of broadcasting.
 He stated that no-one had ever written a word for him.
-Chegwin's career waned in the late 1980s and 1990s, due to his alcoholism, as detailed, in his own words, in his semi autobiographical book, Shaken But Not Stirred.
+Chegwin's career waned in the late 1980s and 1990s, due to his alcoholism, as detailed, in his own words, in his semi-autobiographical book, Shaken But Not Stirred.
 From 1989 to 1991, he hosted the live nightly Sky talent programme Sky Star Search.
 Chegwin stopped drinking after his appearance on the Richard and Judy show This Morning on 5 November 1992.
 Chegwin's career regained speed in 1993 when he presented the "Down Your Doorstep" outside broadcast segment on The Big Breakfast and subsequently hosted the show from 1995 to 1996.
-Chegwin also presented a short-lived cookery show called The Heat is On for UK Living in 1997, only 1 series of the show was produced and wasn't renewed for further series afterwards Chegwin went on to present a revived version of the 1970s gameshow It's a Knockout on Channel 5 from 1999 to 2000.
+Chegwin also presented a short-lived cookery show called The Heat is On for UK Living in 1997.
+Only 1 series of the show was produced and was not renewed for further series.
+Chegwin went on to present a revived version of the 1970s gameshow It's a Knockout on Channel 5 from 1999 to 2000.
 He also toured the country hosting Graham Fisher's International Knockout for corporate and charity events.

 In 2000 Chegwin presented his own internet TV show, where his daily audience for the seven-week trial reached over 250,000.
 Chegwin presented the Yorkshire Television-made Channel 5 nudist gameshow Naked Jungle, appearing naked except for a hat.
 He identified making the show as "the worst career move" in his life.